parasyte/bmod/README.md

   - Or at least the most useful ones.
 The deprecated types and methods are not necessary.
 - `imgui-sys` bindings and a safe interface for it.
   - The safe `imgui` crate cannot be used because it doesn't allow setting arbitrary context pointers (that would be unsafe!)
+- RCon WebSockets API
+  - The bakkesmod Remote Console is available at `ws://localhost:9002`.
+  - It allows executing commands like unloading and loading plugins while the game is running.
+  - This is how the plugin installer links on https://bakkesplugins.com/ work.
+  - The `rcon_password` needs to be read from `$APPDATA/bakkesmod/bakkesmod/cfg/config.cfg` for protocol authentication.
+  - This is the preferred way for the `install-plugin` tool to install the plugin.
+Fallback to the `newfeatures.apply` file if the WebSocket connection times out after a few seconds.